1technophile/OpenMQTTGateway/docs/use/ble.md

 `mosquitto_pub -r -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"white-list":["01:23:14:55:16:15","4C:65:77:88:9C:79","4C:65:A6:66:3C:79"]}'`
 :::

-## Setting the time between BLE scans and force a scan
+## Setting the time between BLE scans and force a scan (available with HA discovery)

 If you want to change the time between readings you can change the interval by MQTT.
 For example, if you want the BLE to scan every 66 seconds: